loopy750/SRT-Stats-Monitor/README.md

 OBS Studio
 ----------
 Open OBS, and within the "Media Source", configure your SRT stream.
-Consult the [OBS SRT Wiki](https://obsproject.com/wiki/Streaming-With-SRT-Protocol) for more information.
+Consult the [OBS SRT & RIST Wiki](https://obsproject.com/wiki/Streaming-With-SRT-Or-RIST-Protocols) for more information.
 Ensure **_Restart playback when source becomes active_** is disabled.
 Recommended setting for **_Reconnect Delay_** is 1 second.

 VLC 64-bit
 ----------